-According to his recent book titled “Silent Witness: The Language of Your Home,” he has been involved in interior designs gracing the Waldorf-Astoria Hotel and the Carlyle Hotel in New York City, the Churchill Hotel in London, and the Loew’s Hotel in Monte Carlo.
+According to his book titled “Silent Witness: The Language of Your Home,” and his Web site www.georgandersen.com, he has been involved in interior designs gracing the Waldorf-Astoria Hotel and the Carlyle Hotel in New York City, the Churchill Hotel in London, and the Loew’s Hotel in Monte Carlo.
 He is a five-time ASID Gold Award recipient.

 Andersen said the importance of Christian homes was recognized by the earliest Christians whose churches met in homes.
 He said that evidence that these early Christians used their homes a “silent witnesses” has been found in mosaics and other decorative artifacts recovered by archeologists.
 He said that even the fabric pattern known as “herringbone” came from this period and was inspired by fish, an early symbol by which Christians identified themselves.